Run Firefox on a VPS Using X11 Forwarding via SSH

 ssh -Y username@ip_vps

-Once you are connected to the server via SSH, you can verify that X11 forwarding is working properly.
+Once you're connected to the VPS via SSH, you can verify that X11 forwarding is working by checking the DISPLAY

 echo $DISPLAY

-If X11 forwarding is correctly configured, you should see something like:
+If X11 forwarding is correctly configured, the output should look like:

 localhost:10.0

-Once the SSH connection with X11 forwarding is active, you can run Firefox directly on the VPS and have it displayed on your local machine.
+Now that you've successfully connected to the VPS with X11 forwarding, you can run Firefox remotely on the VPS, and it will display on your local machine.

 firefox

-Firefox will run on the remote server, but the graphical interface will be displayed on your local machine as if it were running locally.
+Firefox will run on the VPS, but its graphical interface will be displayed locally on your machine, just like it was running natively on your system.

 Troubleshooting